-Assessed disclosure is the form of disclosure of last resort.
+Assessed Disclosure is the form of disclosure of last resort.
 It should only be used in circumstances where the information being sought includes exempt information.

-A person making a request for assessed disclosure must make the application in writing.
-Forestry Tasmania's Application for Assessed Disclosure form and information about making an application is available on Forestry Tasmania's website.
+A person making a request for Assessed Disclosure must make the application in writing.
+Sustainable Timber Tasmania's Application for Assessed Disclosure form and information about making an application is available on Sustainable Timber Tasmania's website.

-Where should applications for assessed disclosure be sent?
+Where should applications for Assessed Disclosure be sent?

-Applications for assessed disclosure for Forestry Tasmania are to be addressed to:
+Applications for Assessed Disclosure for Sustainable Timber Tasmania are to be addressed to:

-Right to Information Officer Forestry Tasmania GPO Box 207 Hobart Tas 7001 email: forestry.tasmania@forestrytas.com.au
+Right to Information Officer Sustainable Timber Tasmania GPO Box 207 Hobart Tas 7001 email: rti@sttas.com.au

 Applications are to be accompanied by the application fee.
-This fee is 25 fee units, which is \$35.00 as at 1 July 2011 and is indexed annually.
+This fee is 25 fee units, which is \$39.50 as at 1 July 2018 and is indexed periodically.